ldong/webrtc_evaluation/README.md

 9. `mkdir jss` and copy `kurento-utils.js` to jss directory
 10. change `getUserMedia` to `navigator.getUserMedia` in `kurento-utils.js`
 11. Replace `<script src="./js/kurento-utils.js"></script>` to `<script src="./jss/kurento-utils.js"></script>` in `index.html`
-12. Run `mvn compile exec:java` again and open `https://localhost:8443/`
+12. Run `mvn compile exec:java` again and open `https://localhost:8443/`, make sure `sudo service kurento-media-server-6.0 start` is running

 PS: modified version of kurento-utils.js and adapter.js are attached in js_files directory for your convenience